Blog

 3. Not updating costs when prices change

-Egg prices fluctuated dramatically in 2023–2025.
-If your recipe cost spreadsheet still says “$0.25 per egg” when the real price is $0.40, every dish using eggs is undercosted.
+If your recipe cost sheet still says “$0.25 per egg” when the real price is $0.40, every dish using eggs is undercosted.
+The same problem happens with dairy, flour, fryer oil, proteins, and packaging.

 4. Ignoring yield variations